Below are the different ways that Faculty and Staff can be a part of our programs!

 Any student currently enrolled at USC in a Bachelor’s or Master’s Program can participate.

 - How are participants selected?

 Students can apply online.
 They are then interviewed and selected by Student Trip Coordinators, which advisors support.

 - Will I share a room with students?

 Exact accommodations vary by trip.
 If there are single rooms available, advisors will have their own room.
-However, in the case of Home Stays there is often double occupancy and singles are not available.
+However, in the case of Home Stays there is often double occupancy and single rooms are not available.

 - Can my family come with me on the alternative break trip?

-Unfortunately, the Volunteer Center cannot pay for family members to accompany advisors on the trip.
 We do not recommend that advisors bring their families because they have a large group of students to supervise and support.
+The Volunteer Center cannot pay for family members to accompany advisors on the trip.

 - What expenses are covered?